pdesantis/node-fb-test-users/README.md

 **Arguments**

-* *args.amount* - The number of users to create.
+* *args.limit* - The number of users to create.
 Optional, defaults to 1.
+* *args.installed* - Set the user's 'installed' parameter.
+Optional, defaults to *true*.
+* *args.permissions* - Set the user's xw'permissions' parameter.
+Optional, defaults to *'read_stream'*.
 * **callback(error, result)** - The callback which is called after the user(s) are created, or an error occurred.
   * *error* - Error object
   * *user* - Array of user objects